kanwarsinghrajawat/chatBot-flow-Builder/README.md

 HOW TO START THE PROJECT:

 1. clone the project using git clone and the url
-2. npm i (to install the dependencies)
+2. pnpm i (to install the dependencies)
 3. npm run dev (to start the project)

 NPM packages: